Menu

 Objectives:

-• To facilitate, share and collaborate in projects which improve spinal care for patients.
+• To facilitate, share, and collaborate on projects that improve spinal care for patients across the UK.

-• To foster and develop networks amongst spinal clinicians and stakeholders regionally and nationally.
+• To foster and strengthen professional networks among spinal clinicians and stakeholders at both regional and national levels.

 Background: